amworx/TON-Sweeper-Bot/README.md

 # Fund Sweeping Bot for TON Blockchain

 ## Overview

 The Fund Sweeping Bot automates the process of sweeping funds from a compromised wallet on the TON blockchain to a secure wallet.
 It dynamically checks balances for specified tokens and ensures sufficient gas fees in TON before performing any transactions.
-The bot reads configurations from JSON files to determine wallet addresses and token information.
+The bot uses threading to run multiple API keys concurrently and reads configurations from JSON files to determine wallet addresses and token information.

 ## Prerequisites

 Before running the bot, ensure you have the following:

 1. **Python 3.6 or higher**: The bot is built using Python, so you need a compatible version installed on your machine.
    - You can download it from [Python's official website](https://www.python.org/downloads/).
 2. **Python Libraries**: The bot requires specific libraries to run.
 You can install these using `pip`:
-    ```python
+    ```bash
     pip install requests
     ```
-3.  **TON Center API Key**: You need a valid API key from TON Center to interact with the TON blockchain.
+3. **TON Center API Key**: You need valid API keys from TON Center to interact with the TON blockchain.

-    -   Sign up at [TON Center](https://toncenter.com/) to obtain your API key.
+   - Sign up at [TON Center](https://toncenter.com/) to obtain your API keys.
 4. **JSON Configuration Files**:
    - **config.json**: Contains wallet addresses, private key, and API details.
    - **coinslist.json**: Lists the tokens you want to sweep, including their contract addresses.
+   - **api.json**: Contains multiple API keys and URLs to manage concurrent requests.

 ### Example config.json
 ```json